What is the terrain like?

 Your email address serves to provide you with additional information, event invites (info session, training), etc...
 Your mobile number allows us to contact you quickly if necessary during the year and is indispensable in case of emergency during Oxfam Trailwalker.
 The postal address of the team captain allows us to send you essential documents.
 The team captain will receive 2 mailings: a welcome pack (one month after registration) and the Road Map (sent in summer).

-Oxfam Solidarity respects the Privacy Law and does not communicate data of its donors or supporters to any third parties.
+Oxfam Solidarity respects the EU General Data Protection Regulation (GDPR) and does not communicate data of its donors or supporters to any third parties.

 What is the role of a team captain?

 The team captain registers the team, and is the contact person between Oxfam and your team.